NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - The second hidden layer comprised of 32 neurons and a ReLU activation function was added.
 - The regularization technique was applied.
 - The output hidden layer comprised of 1 fully-connected neuron and a sigmoid activation function was added.
-- The model was compiled using the Adam optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discusssed above).
+- The model was compiled using the Adam optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discussed above).
 The Adam optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training to improve convergence speed and performance.
 The binary_crossentropy loss function measures the difference between predicted probabilities and actual class labels.
 - The third NN model was fitted as a function of X_train, y_train, 50 epochs, 32 samples used per iteration, and a 20% proportion of training data to use for validation during fitting.
 - The third NN model delivered an accuracy of 0.80.

 **Fourth NN Model**
 - A fourth NN model of a third sequential NN model comprising four hidden layers and one output layer was created.
-- The first hidden layer was added for receiving the input data corresponding to the X_train features and comprised of 256 neurons, a ReLU activation function, and an L2 regularizer with a coefficient of 0.001 applied to the layer’s weights.
+- The first hidden layer was added for receiving the input data corresponding to the X_train features and comprised of 256 neurons, a ReLU activation function, and L2 regularization having a coefficient of 0.001 being applied to the layer’s weights.
 - A normalization technique was applied to improve convergence and generalization by ensuring that the mean activation is close to zero and the standard deviation is close to one.
 - The regularization technique discussed above was applied.
-- The second hidden layer comprised of 128 neurons, a ReLU activation function, and the L2 regularizer was added.
+- The second hidden layer comprised of 128 neurons, a ReLU activation function, and L2 regularization was added.
 - The normalization and regularization techniques were applied.
-- The third hidden layer comprised of 64 neurons, a ReLU activation function, and the L2 regularizer was added.
+- The third hidden layer comprised of 64 neurons, a ReLU activation function, and L2 regularization was added.
 - The normalization and regularization techniques were applied.
-- The fourth hidden layer comprised of 32 neurons, a ReLU activation function, and the L2 regularizer was added.
+- The fourth hidden layer comprised of 32 neurons, a ReLU activation function, and the L2 regularization was added.
 - The normalization and regularization techniques were applied.
 - The output layer comprised of 1 fully-connected neuron and a sigmoid activation function was added.
-- The model was compiled using the Root Mean Square Propogation (i.e., RMSProp) optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discusssed above).
-The RMSProp optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training based upon the gradient history corresponding to stochastic gradient descent in the training of deep enural networks.
+- The model was compiled using the Root Mean Square Propagation (i.e., RMSProp) optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discussed above).
+The RMSProp optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training based upon the gradient history corresponding to stochastic gradient descent in the training of deep neural networks.
 - The fourth NN model delivered an accuracy of 0.8049.

 **Summary**